RafaelBahiense/template-node-typescript-backend/README.md

 ## About

-This Starter Kit Template can be the foundation of a TypeScript & TypeORM Node.js Microservice or Backend Below are the implemented features:
+This Starter Kit Template can be the foundation of a TypeScript & TypeORM Node.js Backend Below are the implemented features:

 - Sign Up